 In issue three, Squee ends up being separated from his parents (who couldn't care less) at the mall.
 A man shows up and offers to help Squee find his mom.
 It turns out that the man is a pedophile intending to molest Squee.
 Johnny shows up to save Squee by striking the pedophile in the side of the face with a metal pipe.
 It all goes downhill from there.
 Johnny then proceeds to use some sort of claw things to tear open the man's head while he's still alive, showing his brain in full view, then rips it out and throws it against the building.
 Naturally, this more-or-less traumatizes Squee.

-And all that's neglecting to mention what's REALLY terrifying about Mr. Fuck and Psychodoughboy; each of them were once an aspect of Nny's personality (Mr. Fuck was his manic side, the part of him that made him want to kill and torture people, and Psychodoughboy was the depressive side of him, the part of his that craved suicide and oblivion) that, due to the influence of the Moose......separated from him.
-These two...things literally became separate entities, each of them trying to lead him on for their own nefarious purposes (Mr. Fuck driving him to perform more and more carnage, while Psychodoughboy tried to make him kill himself), all while feeding off his mind and personality.
+What's REALLY terrifying about Mr. Fuck and Psychodoughboy is each of them were once an aspect of Nny's personality (Mr. Fuck was his manic side, the part of him that made him want to kill and torture people, and Psychodoughboy was the depressive side of him, the part of his that craved suicide and oblivion) that, due to the influence of the Moose......separated from him.
+These two...things became separate entities, each of them trying to lead him on for their own nefarious purposes (Mr. Fuck driving him to perform more and more carnage, while Psychodoughboy tried to make him kill himself), all while feeding off his mind and personality.

-Did we mention that this is contagious?
+This is contagious.
 Apparently if Nny cares about you, you might end up like Devi, the aforementioned ex-girlfriend who (on top of everything else) got her own little brain parasite to fight off (which spawned from her own painting).
 Once discovered, it constantly taunts her as it tries to take over her mind, so that she's fully aware of what happens if she fails: end up like Nny, who apparently tried to fight and lost.
 Then there's the little boy who can only list his teddy bear as a real friend... and the teddy bear's likely another one of these things!